About ARJ – Network

 - Connection to the international network Arts Rights Justice Europe

-- Monitor infringement of artists’ rights in Austria
+- Monitor and document infringement of artists’ rights in Austria

 - Consciousness raising and publicity